About inclusive facilitation

 Positivity means finding and naming the things people and organisations do well so that you can do more of them.

-Entrepreneurial means finding new ideas and solutions that work for you, your values and those of the organisation and its community.
+Enterprising means finding new ideas and solutions that work for you, your values and those of the organisation and its community.

 Why Steps to Sustainability